cheshire map

 3D Oblique Lidar Image - Salterswall

 Clear Lidar evidence showing the Roman road agger heading towards Salterswall.
 To pass through the "street" fields identified by Neil Buckley then there would have been a turn here - dashed line.
-This line would match the probable road feature approaching the Weaver valley - see later.
+This line would match the probable road feature approaching the Weaver valley - see later - so high confidence.

 Click for larger view